Maria Gertrudis Barceló: Legacy

 Novelists, historians, and even performers have been drawn to Barceló's legend.
 Far from being historically accurate, most of the representations of her since 1852 have been influenced by ahistorical or racist assumptions.
 Anna Burr presented Tules as a manipulative trickster in the 1936 novel, The Golden Quicksand.

 In 1948, Ruth Laughlin wrote the novel The Wind Leaves No Shadow with Barceló as the protagonist.
 While Laughlin clearly intended to be sympathetic to Barceló, racist assumptions nonetheless guided the novel's content.
 Except Barceló, the Mexicans in Laughlin's novel conform to stereotypes as jealous, superstitious, lustful, or even as outright murderers.

 The actress Katy Jurado appeared as Dona Tules in the 1962 episode "La Tules" of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.

 The life of Dona Tules has also been told in the musical Viva Santa Fe!, written by James Stewart, The musical was first presented in Hobbs, New Mexico in 1991, then represented the state of New Mexico at the 1992 World's Fair in Seville, Spain.
 The musical was the featured entertainment at the Music Teacher's National Convention, in Albuquerque in 1995.
 The concert performance begins Fall of 2019 in Las Vegas, New Mexico.
 Starring VanAnn Moore and Andre Garcia Nuthman.

+Doña Tules: Santa Fe's Courtesan and Gambler, written by Mary J. Straw Cook, was published in 2007 by the University of New Mexico Press.
+It is the most recent and best source available on La Tules.
+She researched this book at the archives in New Mexico for many years.